migfig/Labs/README.md

 **What's missing**: This is just the start up for building a powerful Web Api services testing tool.
 It needs a visual workflow designer, since for now only default workflow is automatically created via **XSLT** and through the Reflector (builder) console application.

-Also needs some coding to visually include another Api configurations and its workflows and displaying image icons instead of checkboxes for passed tests.
+Also needs some coding to visually include another Api configurations and its workflows and displaying image icons instead of checkboxes for passed tests, allow single selection for running tests.

+One important feature also missing is the verification of results to check against property values using the Fluent Testing project.
+This is the current task being developed now.

 ## Reflector Project ##
 The **Reflector** project (builder) is about reflecting a given assembly to an **XML** definition through **Reflection**.
 Does not reflects everything, but what's needed for the **Api Tester** project.
 It can generate XML definitions for a single assembly of for a complete path containing as much assemblies as wished.
 This is a Windows **Console** application.